alimium/scheduling-problem-mip/README.md

 **Preferred constraints: (In order of preference)**
 1. Each student should preferably have no more than one exam in a day.
 2. Each student should preferably have at least one day off between their exams.
-3. Preferably, only one course exam should be scheduled in each room during a given time period.
+3. Preferably, only one course's exam should be scheduled in each room during a given time period.

 ---
 ## Model Summary